Constitutional rights are at the center of FBI agents’ lawsuit

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 The lawsuit further alleges that FBI Director Kash Patel “began working to terminate all agents that had kneeled” almost “immediately upon becoming director of the bureau,” said Politico.
-It claims the agents would “not have been fired had they had the same perceived political affiliations” as the people who participated in the Jan.
+It also claims these agents would “not have been fired had they had the same perceived political affiliations” as the people who participated in the Jan.
 6, 2021, insurrection at the U.S. Capitol.

 An ‘unusual’ case